 VOCA typically follows the Conway School break and holiday schedule.
 Please call or check the VOCA website for an updated calendar.

 What do I need to do to join VOCA: Choristers, Children's Choir or Youth Choir?

+It is not too late to join if you missed the Fall auditions and would like to join this spring.
 A student's parent, or any student interested in joining, may call Teresa Bumgarner, CSM Assistant, at 501-450-3672 or email her at TBumgarn@uca.edu.
 You may also contact the CSM Director, Jann Bryant, at 501-450-5755, or e-mail JannB@uca.edu.

 What is the VOCA Audition like?